jlapeyre/Symata.jl/README.md

 `BuiltIns()` at the sjulia prompt, or `@ex BuiltIns()` at the julia prompt.

+Documentation for many BuiltIn symbols can be found by entering `?, SymName` at the `sjulia` prompt.
+Note the comma, which is neccessary because limitations in the provisional parsing method.
+If examples are printed with the documentation string, they can be evaluated, that is run, by entering `Example(SymName)` at the `sjulia` prompt.
+The input strings from the examples are pushed to the history so that they can be recalled and edited and re-evaluated.

 Here are a few commands (at the sjulia repl, or as a argument to the @ex macro).
 There are many more commands available, but mostly to support experimenting with evaluation.